Practice Support Services

 Practice Support Resources

-The SEAHEC Practice Support Listserv is an email forum for providers and support staff of practices within the SEAHEC area.
+The SEAHEC Practice Support Listserv is an email forum free of charge for providers and support staff of practices within the SEAHEC area.
 It enables you to ask questions directly to your peers (e.g., billing/coding, EHR specific, workflows, value-based contracting, etc.).